a-n-rose/a-n-rose.github.io/_posts/2018-11-05-updated-babyname-recommender.md

 ## Next Steps

-I will play around with the new database, and see how I like I set it up.
-I will also probably start on making a basic recommender.
-Probably in parallel I will generate other features to work with and brainstorm all the kinds of features I want in such a recommendation system.
+I will play around with the new database, see how navigating it is and what patterns I can find in the data.
+I will also probably start making a basic recommender.
+Probably in parallel, I will generate other features to work with (i.e. put together a table with phonological sounds) and brainstorm all the kinds of features I want in such a recommendation system.

-Keep tuned!
+Stay tuned!